biku1998/media-inbox/README.md

 - Ensure your AWS credentials have S3 permissions
 - Create the S3 bucket before running the application
-- The bucket should be in the region specified in `S3_REGION`
+- The bucket should be in the region specified in `AWS_REGION`

 ### 3. Start Services